 - An alternative is to enroll in the budget payment plan.
 Our budget payment plans are interest free and there is no application fee to enroll in a payment plan if you join by the first due date.
 We can incorporate your tuition, housing, course fees, and parking hangtag into your monthly payments.
 You must enroll online every semester.
 Make your initial payment and then it’s just a few clicks to enroll (go to the Account tab, then the Payment Plan tab on CampusNet).
 Remember, you must make your first payment BEFORE the due date.
 If your payments are not received by the due date, you will be subject to $100 late fees each month your account remains unpaid.
 And if you choose not to enroll in a payment plan until after the first due date, there is a $25 fee to enroll in the payment plan for that term.

 - It takes time to maneuver through financial aid, especially the first time.
-If you are late in applying for financial aid, or are still waiting for your award letter, you should enroll in a budget payment plan.
+If you are late in applying for financial aid, or are still waiting for your transcripts or your tax documents, you should enroll in a budget payment plan.
 Any overpayment will be refunded to you after your financial aid has been disbursed.
 Students who choose to wait for their aid to disburse may incur late fees - these are not refundable.

 - We support the University's sustainability initiatives - we do NOT send out paper invoices.

 - Use CampusNet to verify your account balance and make your payments.
-You can avoid the lines and still meet all the payment deadlines!
+Your payments are updated in real time so you can meet all the payment deadlines!

 - We send out courtesy reminder email notices just before a payment due date is approaching.
 Please pay attention to these.
 They will help you avoid late payment fees.
 Not receiving an email, or not reading it in time, doesn't mean your payment isn't due.

 - If you are enrolled in a payment plan: missing a payment, making a late payment or making only a partial payment will result in a $50 late fee being assessed each month.